spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/is-s3-bucket-integrated-for-all-needed-storages-of-files.md

 template: howto-guide-template
 ---

 Make sure that the project is not using any local storage, which may add more effort to migrate data to S3.
-It should have some cloud storage configured.

 Possible cases to check: Locally stored data, files stored in other places (not S3 bucket).